clhedrick/kerberos/freeradius-dhcp/README.md

 (Note that this is now in production at Rutgers.
 If anyone is interested in the ansible role I can include it.)

 We put DHCP information in LDAP.
+This repo has an implementation for Freeradius 3.
+I'll add Freeradius 4 when it's released, though we use the Ubuntu package, which likely won't move to version 4 for quite a while.

 implementing this:
 * Adding the DHCP schema to the LDAP servers